Are you interested in volunteering for a research study or clinical trial?

 National Institutes of Health: The National Institutes of Health (NIH) is a federal organization dedicated to clinical research.
 This website provides basic and advanced information about all aspects of medical research with answers to frequently asked questions.

-NOF is sometimes asked to distribute information about clinical trials, clinical research and surveys to our patients.
+BHOF is sometimes asked to distribute information about clinical trials, clinical research and surveys to our patients.
 To protect your privacy, we will not give out your personal information to any third party.
-If you are interested in getting information from NOF about these research opportunities, please sign up below.
-When opportunities arise, NOF staff will notify you and you can ask for more information.
+If you are interested in getting information from BHOF about these research opportunities, please click here to sign up.
+When opportunities arise, BHOF staff will notify you and you can ask for more information.